SasamiScott/dsc_capstone/index.md

+## Predicting Application Use to Reduce User Wait Time
 ### Problem Statement
 App wait time is the amount of time an application needs to be fully loaded.
 This is depicted as a cursor with a spinning wheel.
 The longer this cursor status is present, the longer the user must wait for the application to be fully loaded and usable.
 For example, Google Chrome takes an average of 10 seconds to be fully loaded up.
 As a result, user experience may be affected by such wait time.